-Note exact time of call:

-When will the bomb go off?
+- Note exact time of call: - When will the bomb go off?

-• Where is the bomb?
+- Where is the bomb?

-What kind of bomb is it?
+- What kind of bomb is it?

-• Why was it placed?
+- Why was it placed?

+Tell them people are in the area who will get hurt.
+Tell the caller that the building is occupied, and serious injury or death could result if this information is not obtained.

-• Ask who is calling:
+Ask who is calling:

-• Ask their location: Close - Inside Building - Far - Phone Booth Listen for any strange or unusual background noises such as music playing, motors running, traffic sounds, paging, airplanes etc.
+sounds, paging, airplanes etc.

-Voice: Accent / Intoxicated / Stutter / Slur / Lisp / Other

-Attitude: Rational / Nervous / Calm / Angry

-• Caller's Identification: Male / Female, Under 20 / Over 20 / Over 32

-Black / White / Hispanic / Other:
+- Voice: Accent / Intoxicated / Stutter / Slur / Lisp / Other - Attitude : Rational / Nervous / Calm / Angry - Caller's Identification: Male / Female, Under 20 / Over 20 / Over 32 Black / White / Hispanic / Other:

 Did caller seem familiar with the building, such as: it is on the sub-acute unit or unit A?

 Atmosphere, rain, thunder:

 Additional Comments: